-On the heels of the viral news that the National Institutes of Health (NIH) division funded experiments on beagle puppies, PETA is releasing the results of an undercover investigation that found around 5,000 beagle dogs and puppies intensively confined to small, barren kennels and cages 24/7 at Envigo, a massive breeding factory farm in Cumberland, Virginia, that supplies dogs to NIH.
-Dogs like 8-year-old Samson know only concrete, steel, and the deafening cries of the thousands of other beagles who are being bred to be shipped to laboratories around the world.
-But as the new video below reveals, PETA rescued Samson from the dog prison’s barren cages and other horrors.
+Samson is one of thousands of beagles whose miserable, lonely existence was documented in PETA’s investigation into Envigo’s massive breeding factory in Cumberland, Virginia, that previously supplied dogs to the National Institutes of Health (NIH) for experimentation.
+Dogs like 9-year-old Samson knew only concrete, steel, and the deafening cries of the thousands of other beagles bred to be shipped to laboratories around the world to be tested on.
+But as the video below reveals, PETA rescued Samson from the dog prison’s desolate cages and other horrors.
 Take a look:

-When he was released, Samson needed urgent care for an ear infection and over a dozen diseased teeth—but he still enjoyed his first plush bed, his first toys, and his first moments of peace and quiet.
+When he was released, Samson needed urgent care for ear infections and nearly two dozen diseased teeth—but he enjoyed his first plush bed, his first toys, and his first moments of peace and quiet.
 He is still traumatized and sometimes wakes up barking from vivid dreams, but he’s learning how to play with other dogs, sniff out new smells, observe squirrels and birds, and binge-watch TV shows on the sofa as a beloved member of a family.

 PETA’s groundbreaking undercover investigation into Envigo helped spark a historic domino effect of state and federal legislative and law-enforcement action that paved the way for the remaining thousands of dogs’ independence and the beagle factory farm’s closure.

 In July 2022, a judge approved a plan to transfer all 4,000 surviving beagles at the Envigo facility to shelters for their own chance at adoption.
 Envigo’s surviving victims were given the opportunity to have what every dog deserves—the freedom to enjoy life, love, and respect for their individuality as members of a household, just like Samson.